 Heat Rash Treatment

 Normally, no medical intervention would be required as the rashes subside on its own after a few days.
 Keeping the skin clean and cool and avoiding exposure to heat alleviates the discomforts associated with prickly heat.
 However, should the rashes continue and more inflammation is observed or if the blisters pop open, it is wise to see a doctor than self medicate.
 Some ointments may worsen the rashes as the ointment can block sweat glands further.
 Other topical preparations like cortisone when used on large areas of the body may be harmful.
-Here is a list of the top 10 products for treating heat rash.

 To relieve itch, you may use calamine lotion.
 During hot weather, it is ideal to wear loose cotton clothes.
 Frequent showering is also advised and avoid the sun as much as you can.
 Watch the video below for some great tips on dealing with heat rash.